Clackamas Communty College: Computer Workshops

 What is a Computer Workshop?

-Computer Workshops are courses designed to present a maximum amount for information on a specific software program in a brief period of time.
+A Computer Workshop is a course designed to present a maximum amount of information on a specific software program in a brief period of time.
 Workshops are best for individuals who are trying to brush up on their skills or to take their abilities to the next level in a short period of time.

 How do you decide what to offer?